arpan2711/adv-python/adv_examples.md

 **Comments**: This code seems to be related to fixing broken links in some output generated by a tool named linkcheck.

-The code uses regular expressions to parse the output of linkcheck.
+It uses regular expressions to parse the output of linkcheck.
 The pattern line_re is designed to match lines that look like standard linkcheck output.
 The code then iterates over each line of the linkcheck output and tries to match it with the regex pattern.
 If a match is found, it processes the line to fix the links.

 Also the code uses context managers - The code uses the with statement to open a file, which ensures that the file is properly closed after its usage finishes.